British Airways is slowly increasing its flying programme from London.

 BA has added a number of seasonal and year-round short-haul routes at London Heathrow, with a focus on leisure routes.

 Below are the main changes up to the end of August.
 These are indicative and subject to change.
-Start dates for destinations not yet operating are on an “at the earliest” basis.
-Realistically, it’s not possible to have firm visibility more than two weeks’ ahead.

 Also note that cancelled flights are still showing on some airport websites.
 BA is operating a number of cargo-only flights which may appear on some websites and apps under their regular flight numbers.